githubtraining/security/responses/02_closed-issue.md

-Yay, you've closed the issue, now go to the next PR.
+Great work.
+Now that you've closed the issue, you can find your next steps in [the next issue]().

+> _Sometimes I respond too fast for the page to update!
+If you perform an expected action and don't see a response from me, wait a few seconds and refresh the page for your next steps._